Strait of Juan de Fuca laser incident

 On 4 April 1997, a Canadian Armed Forces helicopter was allegedly illuminated by a laser while observing the Russian merchant ship and suspected spy vessel Kapitan Man, which was in the Strait of Juan de Fuca in U.S. territorial waters near Port Angeles, Washington.
-The Canadian Air Force pilot and the U.S. Navy passenger, who was taking photographs of the ship, reportedly suffered eye pain and injuries consistent with laser exposure.
-However, subsequent investigations into the incident were unable to verify that any lasing had occurred.
+The Canadian Air Force pilot and the U.S. Navy passenger, who was taking photographs of the ship, reported eye pain and claimed injuries consistent with laser exposure.
+However, subsequent investigations into the incident were unable to verify that any lasing had occurred, and extensive medical examinations found no evidence of laser damage.

 Background

 Responding to a request based on previous suspicious activity of the Kapitan Man, the Canadian Forces dispatched a CH-124 helicopter to fly by the ship and take photographs of it and its abnormal aerial antenna structure, which was indicative of a ship that could be conducting ELINT or SIGINT activities.
 The U.S. Coast Guard had previously confiscated submarine surveillance equipment from the ship in 1993.
 At the time of the incident, the Kapitan Man was 5 nmi north of Port Angeles, Washington i.e. inside U.S. territorial waters.

 On board the aircraft were U.S. Navy Lieutenant Jack Daly and Canadian Forces pilot Captain Patrick Barnes.
 Lt.
 Daly was the Navy's foreign-intelligence liaison officer in Esquimalt, British Columbia, heading a joint U.S.-Canadian helicopter-surveillance operation against Russian, Chinese, and other spy ships operating in the Strait of Juan de Fuca, which separates the Canadian province of British Columbia from the U.S. state of Washington, and in Puget Sound, the site of major U.S. nuclear ballistic missile submarine and aircraft carrier bases with the Royal Canadian Navy Pacific Fleet Headquarters in Esquimalt Harbour near Victoria, B.C.